Search

 Child Care Development Fund is a federal program that assists low-income families, families receiving temporary public assistance in obtaining child care and vouchers.
 Submit your child care forms!
 Or call toll-free 855-943-8937 to learn more .
 Download Form Child Care Development Fund and On My Way Pre-k Child Care Development Fund The Child Care Development Fund (CCDF) is a federal program that assists low-income families, families receiving temporary public assistance, and those transitioning from public assistance in obtaining child care so they can work, attend training, or continue education.
 The purpose of the program is to increase the availability, affordability, and quality of childcare.
 Apply On My Way Pre-K On My Way Pre-K awards grants to 4-year-olds from low-income families so that they may have access to a high-quality pre-K program the year before they begin kindergarten.
 Families who receive a grant may use the grant at any approved On My Way Pre-K program.
 Approved On My Way Pre-K programs may be located in a public or private school, licensed child care center, licensed home or registered ministry as long as that program meets the quality requirements and is registered as an On My Way Pre-K provider.
 Families may choose from a program that is full or part-day, as well as from programs that end with the school year or continue through the summer.
 Apply FIND CHILD CARE Find the Best Care for Your Family Finding child care for your family can feel like a big task, but there are many tools to help you choose the best program for your child.
 Explore the tools below and select the one that meets your needs.
 Apply

-- Success Stories | RvR 2025
+- Donate | RvR 2025